-JP Progressives endorsement decisions will be made by JP Progressives Steering Committee members.
-However, since JP Progressives is a Chapter Member of Progressive MASS, the Candidate Endorsement Criteria are guidelines listed below are based on Progressive MASS with a few minor changes to reflect the nature of our organization.
+JP Progressives endorsement decisions will be made through a two-step process including a recommendation by the JP Progressives Steering Committee and a vote of the voting members of JP Progressives.
+Since JP Progressives is a Chapter Member of Progressive MASS, the Candidate Endorsement Criteria listed below are based on Progressive MASS with a few minor changes to reflect the nature of our organization.

 Candidates endorsed by the Committee may receive the following:

-- A press release by the Committee announcing its endorsement.
+- A press release by the Steering Committee announcing its endorsement.